DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-aws.md

 ## Create instance

-First let's go to the AWS developer console, to create a new instance: [https://aws.amazon.com/console/](https://aws.amazon.com/console/)
+First let's go to the AWS developer console, sign in, and then we'll create a new instance: [https://aws.amazon.com/console/](https://aws.amazon.com/console/)

-Click the **"Create Instance"** button to start setup.
+Go to Services > EC2, then click the **"Launch Instance"** button to start setup.

 ### Step 1: Choose an Amazon Machine Image (AMI)

 Let's use the custom Atlas CE AMI, to do this:

 * Select "Community AMIs" on the left sidebar
-* Search for "AtlasCE"
+* Search for "Atlas CE"
 * Select the AMI that says "Atlas Community Edition on Deep Learning AMI for Ubuntu "